Introduction to Graph Neural Networks for Machine Learning Engineers: Graph Neural Networks

 \subsection{Decoder and loss functions}

 Below are minimalist examples of these components for several graph tasks from Section~\ref{sect:graph_tasks}.
 More sophisticated examples appear in the literature.
-For an integer $K > 0$, the softmax function, $\softmax:\R^K \to \R^K$, is defined along each coordinate by
+As usual, $A$ is the graph's adjacency matrix and $\enc(\graph)=\left(z_i^T\right)_{i\in\mathcal N}$ gives the node embeddings.